-Face coverings are required to be worn by students and employees in accordance with the Public Health Guidance Regarding COVID-19 for Phased Reopening of Pre-K to 12 Schools and Updated Order of the Secretary of the Pennsylvania Department of Health Requiring Universal Face Coverings.
+Face coverings are required to be worn by students and employees in accordance with the Order of the Secretary of the PA Department of Health Requiring Universal Face Coverings and the Public Health Guidance Regarding COVID-19 for Phased Reopening of Pre-K to 12 Schools.

-- . - Children two years and older are required to wear a face covering unless they have a medical or mental health condition or disability, documented in accordance with Section 504 of the Rehabilitation Act or IDEA, that precludes the wearing of a face covering in school.
-Accommodations for such students should be made in partnership with the student's health care provider, school nurse, and IEP/504 team. - School employees and visitors must wear a face covering (or Alternative to Face Covering) unless they have a medical or mental health condition or disability, documented in accordance with the Americans with Disabilities Act, that precludes the wearing of a face covering in school.
+- Children two years and older are required to wear a face covering unless they have a medical or mental health condition or disability, documented in accordance with Section 504 of the Rehabilitation Act or IDEA, that precludes the wearing of a face covering in school.
+Accommodations for such students should be made in partnership with the student's health care provider, school nurse, and IEP/504 team. - School employees and visitors must wear a face covering (mask or face shield with mask underneath) unless they have a medical or mental health condition or disability, documented in accordance with the Americans with Disabilities Act, that precludes the wearing of a face covering in school.

-Schools should provide face covering breaks throughout the day for up to 10 minutes.
+Schools should provide face covering breaks throughout the day.
 Maintain a distance of at least 6 feet during these face covering breaks.
 Schools may allow students to remove face coverings when students are:

-- Eating or drinking when spaced at least 6 feet apart: - Seated at desks or assigned workspaces at least 6 feet apart; - Engaged in any activity at least 6 feet apart (e.g., face covering breaks, recess, etc.); or - When wearing a face covering creates an unsafe condition in which to operate equipment or execute a task.
+- Eating or drinking when spaced at least 6 feet apart; - Seated at desks or assigned workspaces at least 6 feet apart; - Engaged in any activity at least 6 feet apart (e.g., face covering breaks, recess, etc.); or - When wearing a face covering creates an unsafe condition in which to operate equipment or execute a task.